 Hope, Forgiveness, Compassion, Thankfulness, Trust, Friendship, Perseverance, Service, Responsibility, Courage, Creativity and Peace.

 Pupils are explicitly taught of these values; through collective worship and through implicit and explicit teaching across the entire school, they underpin each child’s journey through St Chad’s.

-The values that the children are studying throughout this academic year are: Perseverance, Service, Responsibility, Courage, Creativity and Peace.
+The values that the children are studying throughout this academic year are: Hope, Forgiveness, Compassion, Thankfulness, Trust and Friendship.

 What do we mean by this phrase?

 We want each child to experience the feeling of being so astounded by something that they want to say “Wow, that’s awesome!”

 The world is full of moments where this could happen and we at St Chad’s believe that it is part of our role to help pupils find these moments, to help create them and to celebrate them.

 As a Church of England school we believe that God’s creation is something to be explored and celebrated at every opportunity.

 We do this through explicit and ongoing focus on:

 Open to the world around‐ so much to children is new and not fully understood, awe can be a natural response.
 We encourage children to look for these moments and celebrate them when they are found, from understanding why two halves make one whole through to seeing the beauty in a rain drop running down a window and more.